Abhilash-Chandran/FlareExporter/README.md

 # A simple web app using React to export your Flare(.flr) files into a video.
 Currently webm and mp4 is supported.

-First and foremost a huge shout out for the 2dimension.com team.
+First and foremost a huge shout out for the [www.2dimensions.com](https://www.2dimensions.com/) team.
 More references and documents to come.

 ## How it looks

 ![Look and Feel of the app](poster.png)

-## How to set up
+## How to set up locally

 Note: This is still a wip progress app.
 Following instructions might not just work.
 It is not completely tested.

 1. Clone the repo.